huyiaaa/aws_report_fcj/content/7-Feedback/_index.md

 ﻿---
-title: "Sharing and Feedback"
+title: "Feedback & Contributions"
 date: "2024-01-01"
 weight: 7
 chapter: false
 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-âš ï¸ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+>Here, you are free to contribute your personal feedback regarding your experiences in the First Cloud Journey program.
+This is an opportunity to reflect on my "cloud migration" journey and help the FCJ team continuously improve based on the following categories:

-### Overall Evaluation
+### General Assessment

-**1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.

-**2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I donâ€™t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.

-**3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.

-**4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.

-**5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.

-**6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.

----
+**1. Work Environment** The environment here truly embodies the **"Day 1"** mentality.
+I can feel the energy and the pace of constant innovation.
+It’s not just a workplace; it feels like an Innovation Hub where every idea is heard if it brings value.
+The open workspace fosters seamless connection with other teams, breaking down barriers between interns and full-time staff.
+I really appreciate the culture of open communication here, which empowers me to speak up and share ideas.

+**2. Support from Mentor / Team Admin** My mentor is not just an instructor but a seasoned **Cloud Architect**.
+Instead of just fixing my bugs, they guide me to think according to the **AWS Well-Architected Framework** (focusing on cost optimization, security, and operational excellence).
+I am encouraged to "Deep Dive" into issues to understand the root cause of services like EC2, S3, or Lambda, rather than just using them at a surface level.
+The Team Admin also supports with "Bias for Action," helping clear procedural blockers so I can focus on building.

+**3. Alignment with Major/Studies** This program is the perfect bridge between the CS fundamentals I learned at university and real-world application.
+While school taught me networking theory, here I am building actual VPCs and configuring Security Groups.
+The work allows me to translate abstract concepts into concrete **Cloud Native** solutions.
+It challenges me to constantly update my tech stack, exactly what I look for in a top-tier tech environment.

+**4. Opportunities for Learning & Skill Development** This is the part I value the most.
+I’ve gained exposure to real CI/CD pipelines, **Infrastructure as Code (IaC)** mindsets, and Serverless architectures.
+My problem-solving skills have leveled up significantly by tackling real enterprise challenges.
+Beyond tech skills, I’ve learned how to think with **Customer Obsession** in mind, thanks to the insights shared by senior engineers.

+**5. Culture & Team Spirit** The culture of **"Learn and Be Curious"** is evident in every member.
+Everyone is a true "Builder," always ready for knowledge sharing.
+When running projects, the sense of **Ownership** is very high; no one points fingers, and everyone focuses on finding solutions.
+Working within such a talented and passionate collective motivates me to give 200% effort every single day.

+**6. Intern Policies / Benefits** Access to sandbox accounts to practice **hands-on** with AWS services without fear of billing is a "priceless" benefit for students like us.
+Beyond the allowance, the learning resources from **AWS Skill Builder** and internal workshops are massive assets that are helping me prepare for my future AWS certifications.

-### Additional Questions
+### Other Questions
-- What did you find **most satisfying** during your internship?
+- **What are you most satisfied with during your internship?** Being able to "build for real."
+Touching projects that use actual Microservices and Serverless architectures, being allowed to fail, and then learning how to fix it under expert guidance.

-- What do you think the company **should improve** for future interns?
+- **What do you think the company needs to improve for future interns?** I hope to see more "Deep Dive" sessions into niche areas like AI/ML (Amazon Bedrock) or Advanced Networking to satisfy the technical hunger of engineering-focused interns.
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?

----
+- **Would you recommend this internship to friends?
+Why?** Definitely YES (100%).
+This is the best launchpad if you want to pursue a professional career as a Cloud Engineer or Solutions Architect.

-### Suggestions & Expectations
+### Proposals & Desires
-- Do you have any suggestions to improve the internship experience?
+- **Do you have any suggestions to improve the internship experience?** Organizing internal Mini-Hackathons or "GameDays" focused on Cloud solutions to stimulate creativity and allow interns to benchmark their skills against one another.

-- Would you like to continue this program in the future?
+- **Do you want to continue with this program in the future?** I am very eager to extend my journey or return as a Fresher/Associate to continue conquering AWS Professional certifications and contributing more deeply to the company's projects.

-- Any other comments (free sharing):
+- **Other feedback (feel free to share):** Thank you, First Cloud Journey, for an experience that shifted my mindset.
+I hope to see the program expand even further!